 - Attendance at annual conferences (workshops, Essential Skills in Medical Education, IAMSE Fellowship)

-- Innovative teaching strategies including promotion of self directed student learning
+- Innovative teaching strategies including the promotion of self-directed student learning

 - Assessment of core competencies